maikelsouza/ems-algacomments-meta/README.md

 ## Project Diagram

+The diagram below shows how the Comment and Moderation microservices communicate synchronously via HTTP.

 ![img.png](img.png)

 ## Microservice: Comment

 This microservice is responsible for:

-- Create a new comment and submit it for moderation
+- Create a new comment and submit it for moderation;
-- View the details of an approved comment
+- View the details of an approved comment;
-- List approved comments with pagination
+- List approved comments with pagination;

 ### Endpoints